-Ingredient Name: Euryale Ferox, Fox Nuts, Foxnuts, Makhana, or Gorgon Plant
+Euryale Ferox, Fox Nuts, Fox Nut Seeds, Foxnuts, Makhana, or Gorgon Plant

 How do I prepare it?

-- You MUST wash and soak the seeds prior to usage (this is because sulphur is used to process the seeds)
+- You should wash and soak the seeds prior to usage (this is because sulphur is used to process the seeds)

-- Since the seeds are relatively hard, some will soak it overnight
+- Since the seeds are relatively hard, some will soak it overnight, but you don’t need to because they will soften if boiled long enough

-- You can purchase lotus seeds from either Asian supermarkets in packages, or from speciality stores in bulk
+- You can purchase these from most Asian supermarkets prepackaged

 Any benefits?